cleder/awesome-python-testing/README.md

 - [genuine-fake](https://github.com/xeroxzen/genuine-fake) - Genuine Fake means an imitation of a (usually) valuable object that is so good that it is, to all intents and purposes, identical.
 - [mimesis](https://github.com/lk-geimfari/mimesis) - A Python library that helps you generate fake data.
 - [radar](https://pypi.org/project/radar) - Generate random datetime / time.

+## Fixtures

+- [protestr](https://github.com/Grimmscorpp/protestr) - is a simple, powerful fixture provider for Python tests.
+Protestr's intuitive API lets you generate versatile fixtures for your test cases and inject them as dependencies on demand.

 ## Load Testing